// Add the new slick-theme.css if you want the default styling

 How can my small business save energy and money?

 It’s not an easy time to be a small business owner.
-Costs are rising and energy is only one of them.
-But if you’re worried about the impact of energy costs on your bottom line, there are smart and practical things you can do to lower your energy use and help get bills under control.
+Costs are rising across the board, including for energy.
+If you’re worried about the impact of rising energy costs on your bottom line, there are smart and practical things you can do to lower your energy use and help get your energy bill under control.

-Six ways to reduce your energy bills at your business
+Six ways to reduce your small business’ energy bill

 • How am I being charged for the energy I use?